SpongePowered/SpongeDocs/source/plugin/plugin-meta.rst

 ===============

 .. note::
     The metadata described here is for plugins for SpongeAPI 8 or later.
-Plugins for version 7 or later should define their metadata in the ``@Plugin`` annotation
+Plugins for version 7 should define their metadata in the ``@Plugin`` annotation

 .. _Ore: https://github.com/SpongePowered/Ore